Chronicle (XNL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chronicle Historical Price

-According to the latest data gathered on Chronicle live price page, the current price of Chronicle is 0.00149579USD.
-The circulating supply of Chronicle(XNL) is 48.04M XNL , giving it a market capitalization of $71.86K.
+According to the latest data gathered on Chronicle live price page, the current price of Chronicle is 0USD.
+The circulating supply of Chronicle(XNL) is 48.04M XNL , giving it a market capitalization of $33.63K.

 The Chronicle Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XNL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.